rlemaigre/vue3-promise-dialog/README.md

 let text = await openTextDialog({label: 'Please enter some text'})
 ```

-You may further refine the process of opening a prompt by declaring this function :
+If you think this isn't concise enough you may declare this additional function :

 ```typescript
 export async function promptText(label: string) {